Kiran1504/Todo-Frontend/README.md

 4. The todo's are editable and stored in backend.
 5. This Todo app is fully integrated with backend (includes original api calls and not mock api calls) and stores data in **_MongoDB_**.
 6. I have successfully implemented Authentication of user by cookies using **JWT**.
+7. The todos can be searched by their title or their descriptions.
+For **optimising** the search I used useMemo() hook of react.
-7. Used react-redux to manage AuthStatus (is user logged in or not.) as global state.
+8. Used react-redux to manage AuthStatus (is user logged in or not.) as global state.
-8. The backend is also developed by me. **[Backend repository](https://github.com/Kiran1504/Todo-Backend)**
+9. The backend is also developed by me. **[Backend repository](https://github.com/Kiran1504/Todo-Backend)**
-9. Routing is done using react-router-dom.
+10. Routing is done using react-router-dom.
-10. The client side form validation is performed using [Yup](https://www.npmjs.com/package/yup)
+11. The client side form validation is performed using [Yup](https://www.npmjs.com/package/yup)
-11. useEffect() and useState() are used for managing the states in application.
+12. useEffect() and useState() are used for managing the states in application.

 ## How it works